AaronKutch/keyboard_layout/README.md

 Tab Space M1   M2 Shift BackSpace
 ```
 where the '-', "'", and "\" keys may be modified depending on which special keys are most common for
-you (for programming I switch them to "'", '_', and ':').
+you (for programming I switch them to "'", '_', and ':' respectively).
 The bottom row goes on the thumb keys.
 For boards where there are only two thumb keys on each side, the tab and backspace can be moved to special key spots, leaving the space, shift, and two modifiers.
 For boards without the extra pinky columns, just J, Q, Z, and the usual modifiers need to be rehomed, which could be put on the special key spots or be done as chords on the corners that are rare.

 The main feature of this layout is that the top 14 letters are all in the